scilus/nf-scil/docs/SUBWORKFLOWS.md

 ### Edit `./subworkflows/nf-scil/<name_of_your_workflow>/main.nf`

-You don’t have the choice to generate an empty template when you generate a subworflow, so the template is based on nf-core.
+You can't select an empty template when you generate a new subworkflow, so the template is based on nf-core.
+You will need to replace some of their sections for your use case:

 - Remove the different comment lines.
-- Include your modules into your subworkflows.
+- Include your modules into your subworkflows (a subworkflow should include at least **two** modules).
 Remove the modules `{ SAMTOOLS_SORT}` and `{ SAMTOOLS_INDEX }` then includes yours with the good pathway:

 ```
 include { <MODULES>	} from '../../../modules/nf-scil/<category>/<tool>/main'